ShivamP1993/HSI_PAWS/README.md

 # Steps:

 ```
-1. Download the dataset from the provided URL in data folder
+1. Download the dataset from the provided URL in Data folder
 ```
 ```
 2. Run data_prepare.py